lemonmade/react-stylish/README.md

 Stylish is opinionated in how you should apply your styles.
 Most obviously, it completely eschews CSS; styles can only be written in JavaScript.
 In my opinion, this gives you the same benefits as the collocation of markup and logic that makes React such a pleasure to use.

-The API enforces that you declare "base" styles (that are always applied) and, optionally, "variation" styles (which are applied **only** when there is a matching `prop` or `state` value, or you provide a value for it via the [`variationMapping` option]()).
+The API enforces that you declare "base" styles (that are always applied) and, optionally, "variation" styles (which are applied **only** when there is a matching `prop` or `state` value, or you provide a value for it via the [`variationMapping` option][variation-mapping-url]).
 I believe this to be the correct way to apply styles — any variations you want users to be able to perform should be exposed as `props`, and your component can then resolve those `props` into the necessary styles internally.

 Now, Stylish is not dictatorial in all respects.
-It provides many points at which [Plugins]() can manipulate what styles are created and attached, and offers many handy features by default:
+It provides many points at which [Plugins][plugins-url] can manipulate what styles are created and attached, and offers many handy features by default:

-* Container queries for building *truly* responsive designs.
+- Container queries for building *truly* responsive designs.
 See the example above for an example of declaring container queries in your styles.

-* Interaction rules (`hover`, `focus`, and `active`), corresponding to the `:hover`, `:focus`, and `:active` pseudo-classes from CSS (no more setting state on your own!).
+- Interaction rules (`hover`, `focus`, and `active`), corresponding to the `:hover`, `:focus`, and `:active` pseudo-classes from CSS (no more setting state on your own!).

-* Automatic vendor prefixing of properties that require it.
+- Automatic vendor prefixing of properties that require it.

-* Supports declaration of [dynamic rules]() that are evaluated at render, so you can declare styles that use values from `props` or `state` alongside your "static" rules.
+- Supports declaration of [dynamic rules][dynamic-rules-url] that are evaluated at render, so you can declare styles that use values from `props` or `state` alongside your "static" rules.

-* Positional rules (`first`, `last`, `even`, and `odd`), corresponding to the `:first-child`, `:last-child`, `:nth-child(even)`, and `:nth-child(odd)` pseudo-classes from CSS (you must [explicitly add this plugin]() as it is not enabled by default).
+- Positional rules (`first`, `last`, `even`, and `odd`), corresponding to the `:first-child`, `:last-child`, `:nth-child(even)`, and `:nth-child(odd)` pseudo-classes from CSS (you must [explicitly add this plugin][enable-plugins-url] as it is not enabled by default).

-* Automatic conversion of pixel (numeric) values to their corresponding `rem` values (you must [explicitly add this plugin]() as it is not enabled by default).
+- Automatic conversion of pixel (numeric) values to their corresponding `rem` values (you must [explicitly add this plugin][enable-plugins-url] as it is not enabled by default).

-* Support for ES6 class components and React 0.14 stateless components.
+- Support for ES6 class components and React 0.14 stateless components.

 [travis-url]: https://travis-ci.org/lemonmade/react-stylish
 [travis-image]: https://travis-ci.org/lemonmade/react-stylish.svg?branch=master